You can find Healthy Connections Counseling at the following address:

 Yes.
 It happens often.
 It is nothing to be ashamed of; and as I own stock in Kleenex, I highly recommend crying… and colds, but I don’t want you to have a cold in my office, so crying works.

 Yes.
 People who do not want to have therapy.
 They don’t usually wander into our office, so it’s not usually a problem.

 Yes.
-Video sessions are $80 for 50 minutes.
-Phone sessions cost the same amount.
+Video and Phone sessions cost the same amount as in person sessions.

 Yes.
 What happens in therapy, stays in therapy.